-Laboratories holding a NYS clinical laboratory permit that wish to add permit categories must request the category using eCLEP via the HCS.
+Laboratories holding a NYS clinical laboratory permit that wish to add permit categories must request the category using eCLEP via the eCLEP Permit Materials module.

-Satisfactory PT (less than 80% for all analytes except ABO grouping, Rh grouping and compatibility testing which require 100%) is required for all NYS mandated PT analytes requested and any non-NYS mandated PT analytes requested if the laboratory is performing PT in lieu of alternative assessments.

-Satisfactory PT performance is not met if the PT provider does not provide an accurate peer group assessment of the laboratory's PT results.
+Satisfactory PT (less than 80% for all analytes except ABO grouping, Rh grouping and compatibility testing which require 100%) is required for all NYS mandated PT analytes requested.
+Satisfactory PT performance is not met if the PT provider does not provide an appropriate peer group assessment of the laboratory's PT results.
 This may include: